Aloo baingan masala is a hearty vegetarian Indian dish made up of spiced potatoes and eggplant. It’s so simple to make

 I’m sharing everything you need to know about this magic masala in an onion masala series that I’m sharing on the blog this month.
 This recipe for aloo baingan is part of the series!
 Check out this post to learn all about the series.
 The gist: I’m sharing recipes that call for exact amounts of onion masala to help make Indian cooking easier for you on a daily basis.

 There are many different ways to make aloo baingan – you can play with the spices as well as the texture of the dish.
 It’s kind of amazing how this dish can really vary in flavor.
 For example, I have a delicious achari aloo baingan recipe which is made without tomatoes and with completely different spices.
 I also use whole small eggplants in that recipe so the texture is different too.

 This recipe for aloo baingan is more like a sabzi that you’d scoop up with an Indian flatbread though you can certainly serve it with basmati rice too.
 It has some gravy but it’s not a super soupy curry.
 The eggplant is soft and mashed which means that every bit of it is full of flavor and the potatoes are cooked until perfectly tender.
 If you’ve ever had bharta before, it’s sort of like that but with potatoes.
 You’ll love it!

 I feel like there are certain veggies that soak up flavor extraordinarily well and potatoes and eggplants are certainly on that list (along with cauliflower of course).
 This dish requires minimal effort (again, as long as you have the masala ready to go) and makes for a perfect and healthy weeknight meal.
-The potatoes give some body to the dish and also make it more filling.
+The potatoes add body to the dish and also make it more filling.

 - 1 tablespoon oil